sandbox-bio/sandbox.bio/src/content/makefile-intro/steps/Step5.md

 3. The `:=` assignment operator evaluates the assignment immediately.
 There are other variations, but this one is all we'll need for now.

-Special variables work just like regular variables, and `.DEFALT_GOAL` sets the default target to use if not specified.
+Special variables work just like regular variables, and `.DEFAULT_GOAL` sets the default target to use if not specified.
 Add the following line to the top of the file and rerun.

 ```Makefile